Shawn-Nichol/AndroidKotlinGuide/Navigation/04) Destinations.md

 # Destinations
-Destinations are different content areas in your app, they are created from fragment or activities.

 You can create a destination from an existing fragment or activity.
 You can also use the Navigation editor to create a new destination or create a placeholder to later replace with a fragment or activity.